Prashantrajput11/scansmart/README.md

 Xcode (for running on iOS)

-Android Studio and Android SDK (for running on Android)

 For a detailed guide on setting up your environment, please follow the official React Native documentation: Setting up the development environment.